King's Scout (Scouts Association of Malaysia): Awards

-Notable recipients for this awards include Major General (Rtd.)
-Professor Dato' Dr. Haji Mohd Zin bin Bidin, current acting Malaysian National Chief Scout; Dato' Syed Ahmad Idid bin Syed Abdullah, former Malaysian High Court judge; and Eric Khoo Heng-Pheng, former Member of the World Scout Committee that were presented with the Bronze Malayan Tiger Award.
+Notable recipients of these honors include Major General (Rtd.)
+Professor Datuk Dr. Haji Mohd Zin Bidin, current acting Malaysian National Chief Scout; Dato' Syed Ahmad Idid Syed Abdullah, a former Malaysian High Court judge; and Eric Khoo Heng-Pheng, a former member of the World Scout Committee, all of whom were presented with the Bronze Malayan Tiger Award.

 Recipients

+According to records from the Malacca State Branch of the Scouts Association of Malaysia, nearly 10,000 recipients of the King's Scout Award have been registered by the Scouts Association of Malaysia Headquarters from 1954 until 2026.
+Furthermore, data from Malaysia4U indicates that only 0.3% of all registered youth scout members on record successfully attained the King's Scout Award from its inception in 1954 through 2020.

 Notable King's Scout Award recipients include: